SaschaSchwarzK/tacacs_server/docs/architecture/backup_system.md

 # Backup System Architecture

 This document describes the backup system components, data flows, persistence, and extension points.
+For user-facing documentation, see [Backup and Restore Guide](../BACKUP.md).

+> **Related Documentation**
+> - [Configuration Management](../CONFIGURATION.md) - How configuration is loaded and managed
+> - [Backup and Restore Guide](../BACKUP.md) - User guide for backup operations
+> - [API Documentation](../API.md#backup--restore) - API reference for backup operations

 ## Components